 In the architectural tender launched by the City of Munich, the architects Behnisch & Partner were among those to submit a concept.
 Their novel idea: Munich should get a tent roof, inspired by the tent roof construction by architect Frei Otto for the German pavilion at the 1967 World Expo in Montreal.
 Their model was as unconventional as their plan - nylon stockings stretched over wooden sticks were to represent the roof.
+This particular construction might not have lasted long, but the idea behind it did.

 The result is a unique silhouette that has become an iconic feature of Munich's cityscape.